la2050/challenge/_includes/about-the-challenge.md

   <span class="avoid-break">Grants Challenge</span>
 </h2>

-LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.
-With the support of 30,000 Angelenos, we’ve outlined an aspirational vision centered on five goals and 60+ metrics tracked over time to evaluate how Los Angeles is faring. <br /><br /><strong>The My LA2050 Grants Challenge is an open call for ideas to make LA the best place to learn, create, play, connect, and live.<br /><br />A total of $1,000,000</strong> will be awarded among 25 organizations to implement their proposals.
-Each organization will also receive a [partnership from LA2050](/about/#la2050-partnership) to support its efforts.
+LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles centered around five goals and tracked via 65+ regional progress metrics. <br /><br /><strong>The My LA2050 Grants Challenge is an open call for ideas to make LA the best place to learn, create, play, connect, and live.<br /><br />We need your help to turn the LA2050 goals and metrics into action.<br /><br />A total of $1,000,000</strong> will be awarded among 25 organizations to implement their proposals.
+Each organization will receive grant funds and [partnership from LA2050](/about/#la2050-partnership) to support its efforts.<br /><br />

 In each of the five [goal categories](/about/#goals), the awards will be…